Etherfiend/NeovimConfigFor42/README.md

 # Neovim Configuration Introduce

 If you want to use Neovim at 42, there are some installation issues you might encounter, but don't worry—solutions are available.
-Below is a step-by-step installation guide for new UbuntuOS.
+Below is a step-by-step Neovim configuration guide for 42's new Ubuntu system.

 ## Preview
 <img src="https://i.imgur.com/XvQddx6.png" alt="first" width="auto" height="auto">